 What is The Seven Challenges?

-The Seven Challenges is a comprehensive counseling program that incorporates work on alcohol and other drug problems.
-It is designed to motivate clients to evaluate their lives, consider changes they may wish to make, and then succeed in implementing the desired changes.
+The Seven Challenges® is a comprehensive counseling program that incorporates work on alcohol and other drug problems.
+It is designed to motivate clients, whether they are in the adult or adolescent version, to evaluate their lives, consider changes they may wish to make, and then succeed in implementing the desired changes.
 It supports them in taking power over their own lives.

 In The Seven Challenges program, people address their drug problems, their co-occurring life skill deficits, and their situational and psychological problems.
 Although counselors in the program provide a structure for groups and a framework for individual sessions, the content of each session is exceptionally flexible, in response to the immediate needs of the client.
 It is not pre-scripted.